robrwo/perl-Plack-App-Prerender/README.md

 ## request

-This is an array reference of request headers to pass through the proxy.
-These default to the reverse proxy forwarding headers:
+This is a hash reference (since v1.3) of request headers to pass through the proxy.
+The keys are the request header fieldss, and the values are the headers that will be passed to the ["rewrite"](#rewrite) URL.

+Values of `1` will be a synonym for the same header, and false values will mean that the header is skipped.

+An array reference can be used to simply pass through a list of headers unchanged.

+It will default to the following headers:

 - `X-Forwarded-For`
 - `X-Forwarded-Host`